Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

 ## Initial Evaluation Report for Terminal Velocity

 ### Findings from Initial Assessment

+- **Specifications Review**: The specifications document outlines key deliverables and quality metrics, but lacks a dedicated section for quality assessment criteria.
+- **Style Guide Review**: The style guide provides clear guidelines on tone and formatting, which are essential for maintaining consistency throughout the narrative.
+- **Challenge Mechanism**: A structured template for ongoing evaluations is needed to ensure claims lacking sufficient evidence are flagged for deeper verification.
 - **Narrative Engagement**:
   - **Strengths**: The project has a well-defined structure with clear acts and chapters, allowing for a coherent narrative flow.
 Character development is extensive, with detailed profiles and emotional arcs for key characters (e.g., Isabella Torres, Marcus Reynolds).
   - **Areas for Improvement**: Some scenes may benefit from additional emotional depth to enhance reader connection.
 For example, scenes in Act 2 could explore character motivations more deeply.